dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/diploma_issuance.md

 ### 7.1 Educational Trust Chain

-The EUHEMC diploma operates within a sophisticated trust ecosystem that validates both the issuing institution and the academic achievement:
+The EUHED diploma operates within a sophisticated trust ecosystem that validates both the issuing institution and the academic achievement:

 #### 7.1.1 Institutional Trust Verification
 - **EBSI Registration**: URV's institutional DID registered in European trust registry